Reflection of Flight

 Conceived 1975 and cast before the artist's death

-He greatly admired and took advice from Henry Moore, who helped with the technical development of his sculpture.
-Moore showed him the properties of wax and proposed the use of bones, which interested Ayrton greatly.
-Casts of the breastbone of a chicken are used as beasts confronting the male figure in Reflection of Flight.
+The 20th century “renaissance man” Michael Ayrton highly admired and took advice from Henry Moore, who helped with the technical development of his sculpture.
+Moore showed Ayrton the properties of wax and proposed the use of bones, which interested Ayrton greatly.

-‘To the spectator, another man’s maze does not look impenetrably intricate.
-It may resemble a box of reflections (as with Reflections of Flight), or a cage with invisible bars ...but to the maze maker himself his maze is an all-absorbing thing ... its geometry is ambiguous, its material, dense and solid at one moment, is illusory and transparent in the next so that its topology is obscure.’
+Ayrton was also obsessed with myths, mirrors and mazes.
+He wrote, “To the spectator, another man’s maze does not look impenetrably intricate.
+It may resemble a box of reflections (as with Reflection of Flight), or a cage with invisible bars ...but to the maze maker himself his maze is an all-absorbing thing ... its geometry is ambiguous, its material, dense and solid at one moment, is illusory and transparent in the next so that its topology is obscure.”